weltliteratur/vossanto/special_cases.md

   about Bahman, a filmmaker coming to terms with his own mortality; he could be an *Iranian* **Woody Allen** using his own life for scoring laughs off himself.
+- ''Harumi Kurihara is just one of several women who you might call 'the *Japanese* **Martha Stewart**.'

 Misc
 ----